-Minimum Listing Requirements TSX Non-Exempt Technology Issuers 14 TSX Non-Exempt Research and Development (R&D) Issuers TSX Non-Exempt Forecasting Profitability TSX Non-Exempt Profitable Issuers 15 TSX Exempt Industrial Companies 16 Public Distribution and Market Capitalization 1,000,000 free-trading public shares \$10,000,000 held by public shareholders 300 public shareholders each holding a board lot Minimum \$50,000,000 market capitalization (R&D) Issuers 1,000,000 free-trading public shares \$4,000,000 held by public shareholders 300 public shareholders each holding a board lot ot Sponsorship Generally required Not required
+Minimum Listing Requirements TSX Non-Exempt Technology Issuers 14 TSX Non-Exempt Research and Development (R&D) Issuers TSX Non-Exempt Forecasting Profitability TSX Non-Exempt Profitable Issuers 15 TSX Exempt Industrial Companies 16 Public Distribution 1,000,000 free-trading 1,000,000 free-trac 01 and Market public shares \$4,000,000 held by Capitalization \$10,000,000 held by public shareholders 300 public share- holders each holding a board lot Minimum \$50,000,000 market capitalization 30 00 public shareholders each holding a board k ot Sponsorship Generally required Not required

-Appendix 2: Minimum Listing Requirements (TSX-V) Mining
+Appendix 2: Minimum Listing Requirements (TSX-V)

+Mining

-TSX Venture TSX Venture Tier 2 Property Requirements Material interest in a Tier 1 property 24 Significant interests 25 in a qualifying property or, at discretion of the Exchange, a right to earn a significant interest in a qualifying property; sufficient evidence of no less than \$100,000 of exploration expenditures on the qualifying property in the past three years Recommended Work Program \$500,000 on the Tier 1 property as recommended by geological report 26 \$200,000 on the qualifying property as recommended by geological report Working Capital and Financial Resources Adequate working capital and financial resources to carry out stated work program or execute business plan for 18 months following listing; \$200,000 in unallocated funds Adequate working capital and financial resources to carry out stated work program or execute business plan for 12 months following listing; \$100,000 in unallocated funds Net Tangible Assets, Earnings or Revenue \$2,000,000 net tangible assets No requirement Other Criteria Geological report recommending completion of work k program Management and Board of Directors have adequate experience and technical expertise as well as adequate public company experience. lent directors.
-Distribution, Market Capitalization and Public Float Public float of 1,000,000 shares; 250 public shareholders each holding a board lot and having no resale restrictions on their shares; 20% of issued and outstanding shares in the hands of public shareholders no resale restrictions on their shares; 20% of Sponsorship Sponsor report may be required · ·
+TSX Venture TSX Venture Tier 1 Tier 2 Property Requirements Material interest in a Tier 1 property 24 Significant interests 25 in a qualifying property or, at discretion of the Exchange, a right to earn a significant interest in a qualifying property; sufficient evidence of no less than \$100,000 of exploration expenditures on the qualifying property in the past three years Recommended \$500,000 on the Tier 1 property as recommended \$200,000 on the qualifying property as Work Program by geological report 26 recommended by geological report Working Capital and Adequate working capital and financial resources Adequate working capital and financial resources to Financial Resources to carry out stated work program or execute carry out stated work program or execute business business plan for 18 months following listing; plan for 12 months following listing; \$100,000 in \$200,000 in unallocated funds unallocated funds Net Tangible Assets, \$2,000,000 net tangible assets No requirement Earnings or Revenue Other Criteria Geological report recommending completion of work program Management and Management, including board of directors, should have adequate experience and technical expertise Board of Directors relevant to the company's business and industry as well as adequate public company experience.
+Companies are required to have at least 2 independent directors.
+Distribution, Market Public float of 1,000,000 shares; 250 public Public float of 500,000 shares; 200 public Capitalization and shareholders each holding a board lot and having Public Float no resale restrictions on their shares; 20% of issued and outstanding shares in the hands of issued and outstanding shares in the hands of public shareholders public shareholders Sponsorship Sponsor report may be required

-^{24 &}quot;Tier 1 property" means a property that has substantial geological merit and is:
+24 "Tier 1 property" means a property that has substantial geological merit and is: